Tip: Try Microsoft Forms to create a survey, quiz, or poll.

 You can specify an exact date and time when you want to start and stop collecting form responses.
 Click Start date, then click the date text box and select a date from the calendar control.
 Select a specific hour from the drop-down list of hour increments.
 Do the same for End date.

 Note: You can’t select a date and time in the past.

-When you use this setting, Microsoft Forms randomly shuffles the order of the questions displayed.
+When you use the Shuffle questions setting, Microsoft Forms randomly shuffles the order of the questions displayed.
 Each responder sees the questions in a different sequence.
 The default setting is to display the questions to each responder in the same order you designed the form.

 Click Back when you are finished adjusting your form settings.

 To receive an email notification for each new response you receive, click the Email notification of each response setting.